 "Before we got our radio," wrote one keeper, "a new President might have been elected a month before we knew about it . . .
 This time, we heard it as soon as anybody.
 The last two big prize fights, when it was announced who was champion, we heard it . . .
 We listen also to ministers preaching, and there is singing.
 It is almost the same as being in church . . .
-When storms blow, our sets keep us postfrom on the subject.
-Maybe you don't know it, but there's a lot of fox-hunting among us, especially down south.
-Being but a lot of stubborn nonconformists, southerners do not follow the historic rules.
-A party at large wearing a red coat, white panties and high boots would be mistaken for a refugee from a circus band.
-And anybody blowing a horn as Irvin S. Cobb he galloped across hill and dale would be set down as an insane fish peddler; and if you shouted "View, halloo!
-Tantivy, tantivy!
-Yoicks, yoicks!" or words to that effect, they'd think you were a new kind of hog-caller.
+When storms blow, our sets keep us posted; we can take all necessary precautions and follow the progress of the hurricane."

-CANTA MONICA, CALIF.
-In England it has been decided that fox-hunting is humane.
+CANTA MONICA, CALIF In England it has been decided that fox-hunting is humane.
 This opinion emanates from the hunters.
-The foxes have not been heard
+The foxes have not been heard from on the subject.